Jamaican parakeet Eupsittula nana

 Diet:

-Feed from seeds, fruits, legumes leaves and flowers.
-Can be seen eating in trees and corn fields as well as in other crop fields.
+They feed from seeds, fruits, legumes, leaves and flowers.
+They can be seen eating in trees and corn fields as well as in other crop fields.

 Ecology